Podcast: Play in new window | Download

-Dustin Eagleston is a graduate from the Dr. TCM program at the Academy of Classical Oriental Sciences and a new mom of an daughter named Charlotte.
+Dustin Eagleston is a graduate of the Dr. TCM program at the Academy of Classical Oriental Sciences and a new mom of a daughter named Charlotte.

 As a Practitioner of Traditional Chinese Medicine, it is Dustin’s goal to be the best leader for her patients, guiding them carefully back to a place of health and balance.

 Dustin draws on her vast life skills from traveling, mountain biking, adventure racing, ski mountaineering, backcountry skiing, rock climbing, yoga practicing, and a great passion for everything outdoors.

 We’ll chat about how to influence your homeschool with self-awareness.

 The biggest thing I can do for myself is be really honest and compassionate with about what I really need?
 What would be nourishing?
 Is it actually just giving yourself permission to be tired or to be sad?
 We as women carry a lot and we are so intuitively self-sacrificing.
 And that is a great strength, but we also have to look out for ourselves.

 Dustin and I discuss how to influence your homeschool with self-awareness.

 We need to acknowledge what we really need, and we need to turn toward ourselves and ask ourselves what we need.

 Sometimes we need to acknowledge that we’re not at our best and that is okay too.